 Because I bought the best quality steaks I could find (USDA Prime) for these beef lettuce wraps, I didn’t want to compromise the flavor of the meat by using a marinade or extra spices.
 Just some salt and pepper will do when you have great steaks!

-If you don’t agree, feel free to rub on some of my dry rub for ribs (that works with just about any meat, really) or use my balsamic steak marinade.
+If you don’t agree, feel free to rub on some of my dry rub for ribs (that works with just about any meat, really) or use my steak marinade sauce.

 What if I want to add a sauce to this recipe for beef lettuce wraps?